laststance/create-react-app-vite/README.md

 Simply put, CRA development has stopped as of 2023.
 This has sparked a discussion about replacing CRA with Vite for official documentation recommendations.
-[Replace Create React App recommendation with Vite](https://github.com/reactjs/react.dev/pull/5487) Dan Avramov offered some plans for the future of the CRA in his comments, but no direct answers were given. https://github.com/reactjs/react.dev/pull/5487#issuecomment-1409720741
+[Replace Create React App recommendation with Vite](https://github.com/reactjs/react.dev/pull/5487) Dan Abramov offered some plans for the future of the CRA in his comments, but no direct answers were given. https://github.com/reactjs/react.dev/pull/5487#issuecomment-1409720741

 The React community is still buzzing around Server Component after May 2023, but there is still a high demand for the React SinglePageAplication starter that the CRA has served in the past, and I was one of the people who needed it, I was one of the people who needed it, so I decided to create a template in Vite that could be used as much as possible like CRA.